nickweisbrod/Security-Hardening-GPO/README.md

 Hover over update descriptions for vulnerability information on each.

+# Main Vulnerabilities we are combating here:
+Bar Mitzvah Attack is remediated by disabling the RC4 cipher suite

 SQL updates
 https://buildnumbers.wordpress.com/sqlserver/ -List of SQL versions with links to downlaod